 If you would like to discuss using the toolkit or give us any feedback about it, contact our Cost of the School Day team at [email protected].

 If you want to stay up to date with Cost of the School Day news, future resources and projects, sign up for our updates here.

-The Cost of the School Day toolkit was commissioned by NHS Health Scotland.
-The development of earlier versions of the Parent Council toolkit, Cost of the School Day Flashcards and Supporting Families Affected by Poverty resource was supported by Glasgow City Health and Social Care Partnership, Glasgow City Council, NHS Greater Glasgow and Clyde, Glasgow Centre for Population Health and Glasgow Parent Council Forum.
-National perspectives on the Parent Council toolkit were developed by the National Parent Forum of Scotland.
+The Cost of the School Day Toolkit was originally commissioned by NHS Health Scotland (now Public Health Scotland).
+The development of earlier versions of the Parent Council resource, Cost of the School Day Flashcards and Supporting Families Affected by Poverty was supported by Glasgow City Health and Social Care Partnership, Glasgow City Council, NHS Greater Glasgow and Clyde, Glasgow Centre for Population Health and the former Glasgow Parent Council Forum.
+National perspectives on the Parent Council resource were developed by the National Parent Forum of Scotland.